 Let Your Eyes Take A Break From Near Work

 Most of us are familiar with good hygiene habits so why don’t we emphasise good eyecare habits from young?

 Yes, we understand that you may be rushing deadlines or mugging for the exams.
 But, it is crucial to set intermittent break times when working on the computer, studying or playing games on mobile phones for a prolonged period of time.
 This is because staring at objects at close proximity for long will cause harmful symptoms such as eyestrain, dry eyes, blurred vision and eye fatigue.

 You may think these eye symptoms are trivial but an accumulation of bad eye habits will deteriorate eye health and worsen myopia.
 Prevention is better (and easier) than cure!

-Take regular breaks (of around 30 – 40 minutes interval) and look into the far distance, or you can also close your eyes for a few minutes.
+Take visual breaks, such as 20-20-20 rule, look outdoors for 20 seconds beyond 20 feet after every 20 minutes of screen time.
+Avoiding mobile usage at least 1 hour before sleep will reduce the rate of myopia progression.
+Or you can also close your eyes for a few minutes.
 If possible, take a short walk around your room and look out into the skies or the greenery, so to shift the focus of your eyes.